-Garnet is said to stimulate the bloodstream & pituitary gland and combats depression and lethargy.
+Folklore tells us that garnet is said to stimulate the bloodstream & pituitary gland and combats depression and lethargy.
 It should be carried close to the body and possesses balancing and peaceful energy.

 Garnet symbolizes fire, faith, courage, truth, grace, compassion, constancy and fidelity.

 Garnets are most often used as faceted gems but are sometimes used in cabochon form when they resemble glossy red jellies - see our garnet earrings, garnet rings, garnet necklaces, garnet pendants and garnet bracelets.

 Garnet is the birthstone for January and the gemstone for the second wedding anniversary.